 Cultural norms as barriers to integration

-Most of us die with parts that we always hid.
+Most of us die with parts that we always hide.

 So what happens is that our society has these norms.
 We put up very strict norms for how you should behave.
 And our society is fueled with political oppression and religious stigmatization and all this throughout the years.
 Social hardship and so on.
 So if you fall out of the norm, you can be in trouble.

 But we carry all these wounds and all this shame and this guilt.
-We carry loneliness because there are parts of ourselves that never were met.
+We carry loneliness because there are parts of ourselves that were never met.
 And most of us die like this.
-With parts that we always hid.
+With parts that we always hide.

 Distinction between patient and therapist

-And as a psychedelic therapist, when you start your psychedelic journey, this is something you discover: I am som much more alike, than different from, my patients.
+And as a psychedelic therapist, when you start your psychedelic journey, this is something you discover: I am so much more alike, than different from, my patients.

 When you work through these things for your own sake, it's so much easier to spot it and help others go through the same, or a similar, dark night.
 And this, of course, has been the case for healers in all cultures throughout times.
 They have been wounded.
 And healed themselves.
 Then healing others.

-Interestingly, etymologically speaking, integrated means «untouched».
-So we talk a lot about what should we do when we do psychedelic integration therapy.
-But I think it’s much more about what not to do.
+Interestingly, etymologically speaking, integrated means "untouched".
+So we talk a lot about what we should do when we do psychedelic integration therapy.
+But I think it's much more about what note two do.

 We must learn to stop doing stuff.
 We learn to stop old adaptation.
-We need to stop to self criticize.
-To take out distance.
-To overanalyze.
+We need to stop criticizing ourselves.
+Two take out distance.
+Two overanalyze.
 To try to comply, to compensate, or to overachieve to get a sense of value.

-These medicines, psychedelic medicines, actually have this innate property that once you take them, this unconcious, supressed emotional charge starts to come up.
-This is a really helping process, but it can be difficult to to handle it if you’re not understanding what’s what’s going on.
+These medicines, psychedelic medicines, actually have this innate property that once you take them, this unconscious, suppressed emotional charge starts to come up.
+This is a really helping process, but it can be difficult to handle it if you're not understanding what's going on.